Click the red plus signs to see detailed information on research conducted in the Dantzer, Grace, Heijnen-Kavelaars and Shepherd Laboratories.

 The goal of the Grace Lab is to understand the neuroinflammatory mechanisms that drive chronic pain so that new treatment strategies can be developed.

-The antioxidant transcription factor Nrf2: a new therapeutic target
+The antioxidant transcription factor Nrf2: a new therapeutic target for neuropathic pain

 Funded by NIH Grant 1RF1NS113840